JamesSchiiller/softmax/readme.txt

 OUTPUT:
 [[9.6482694e-01 4.8628806e-11 3.5173021e-02]]
-That is, there is a 96.482% probability of it being class 1 and much less probability of it being the other two classes (96.482%, 0.00000000001%, 3.517%)
+That is, there is a 96.482% probability of it being class 1 and much lower probability of it being one of the other two classes (96.482%, 0.00000000001%, 3.517%)

 References